HMS Constance (1846)

-HMS Constance was a 50-gun fourth-rate frigate of the Royal Navy launched in 1846.
+HMS Constance was a 50-gun fourth-rate frigate of the Royal Navy launched on 12 May 1846.
 She had a tonnage of 2,132 and was designed with a V-shaped hull by Sir William Symonds.
 She was also one of the last class of frigates designed by him.
 On her shakedown voyage from England to Valparaiso she rounded Cape Horn in good trim, her captain for this voyage being Sir Baldwin Wake Walker, who commented "I think her a good sea boat, and a fine man of war".
 On the voyage she encountered a hurricane at 62° south.
 Walker wrote that "nothing could have exceeded the way she went over it, not even straining a rope yarn".
-In August 1848 her captain George William Courtenay, for whom the town of Courtenay was named, led 250 sailors and marines from Fort Victoria to try to intimidate the Indians.
+In August 1848, her captain George William Courtenay, for whom the town of Courtenay was named, led 250 sailors and marines from Fort Victoria to try to intimidate the Indians.

-In 1848 she became the first Royal Naval vessel to use Esquimalt as her base.
+In 1848, she became the first Royal Naval vessel to use Esquimalt as her base.

-In 1859 she was involved in the bombardment of Dwarka in the state of Gujarat in north western India.
+In 1859, she was involved in the bombardment of Dwarka in the state of Gujarat in north western India.

-In 1862 she was converted to screw propulsion using a compound steam engine designed by Randolph & Elder.
+In 1862, she was converted to screw propulsion using a compound steam engine designed by Randolph & Elder.
 She was the first Royal Naval ship to be fitted with this class of engine, and won a race against two frigates from Plymouth to Madeira in 1865.